The Scottish Government has introduced legislation that requires councils to operate a licensing regime for short-term lets in their council areas.

 Under provisions within the Licensing Order, a preliminary ground for refusing to consider an application for a Short-term Let is that the use of the proposed premises would constitute a breach of planning controls set out under the Town and Country Planning (Scotland) Act 1997 by virtue of Section 123(1) (a) or (b) of that Act.

 Host and operators are, therefore encouraged to engage with the council's planning department prior to submitting a licence application to confirm whether they require planning permission or a certificate of lawful use of development.

 Hosts are responsible for notifying residents and neighbours of their application for a new Short-term Let Licence, or their renewal of an existing Short-term Let Licence.

-Applicants are required to display a site Notice clearly at, or near the premises so that it can be conveniently read by the public, for a period of 21 days.
-The Public Notice and Certificate of Compliance will be sent with acknowledgement of an application once it has been determined it is competent application.
+Applicants are required to display a Site Notice clearly at, or near the premises so that it can be conveniently read by the public, for a period of 21 days.
+The Site Notice and Certificate of Compliance will be sent with acknowledgement of an application once it has been determined it is competent application.

 All objections or representations must:

-Objections or representations should be made within 28 days of Public Notice of the application being given.
+Objections or representations should be made within 28 days of Site Notice of the application being given.